kzmfhm/pyqt6-webp-file-converter/README.md

 - Click the "Save Files" button to save the converted WebP files.
 - Checkout Downloads because these webp files are saved in Downloads.

+## Note 📃

+- After activating venv environment,make sure to run "python3 main.py" file within venv and static folder directory.If you are not doing this background images were not displayed properly.

 ## ⭐️ Support